 - All locations

-The PII collected through the Sites is downloaded to a server maintained by Caldwell in Canada.
-Caldwell is located at 165 Avenue Road, Sixth Floor, Toronto, Ontario M5R 3S4, Canada.
+The PII collected through the Sites is stored on a server maintained by Caldwell in Canada.
+Caldwell is located at 79 Wellington Street West, Suite 2410, Toronto, ON M5K 1E7, Canada.
 Caldwell will comply with requests to exercise individual data rights in accordance with applicable law.
 PII is also stored on a server maintained by Amazon Web Services in the state of Virginia in the United States.
 You can contact firstname.lastname@example.org to request to exercise your data rights.

 The information in this section, as well as the information in the section above titled “All locations”, applies to users in the European Economic Area and Switzerland (collectively, the “EEA”) and the United Kingdom (the “UK”).

 Individuals in the EEA (“EEA Individuals”) and the UK (“UK Individuals”) are not required by statute or by contract to provide any PII to the Sites.
-Caldwell sometimes uses EEA Individuals’ PII submitted through the Sites for certain automated decision-making.
+Caldwell sometimes uses EEA and UK Individuals’ PII submitted through the Sites for certain automated decision-making.
 For example, Caldwell may display advertisements and send emails to you containing content automatically chosen based on characteristics such as your industry, function or indicated interests.
-However, Caldwell will not use EEA Individuals’ PII submitted through the Sites for other automated decision-making, including profiling, which produces legal effects or similarly significantly affects the EEA Individual.
+However, Caldwell will not use EEA Individuals’ or UK Individuals’ PII submitted through the Sites for other automated decision-making, including profiling, which produces legal effects or similarly significantly affects the individual.

 Cross-Border Data Transfers

 Caldwell relies on your consent to process your PII.
 Caldwell also processes your PII with legitimate interests as necessary for the performance of the Services.
-Importantly for you, this includes current job opportunities with our clients under existing contract, as well as opportunities that may arise in the future in betterment of your career.
+Importantly for you, this includes current job opportunities with our clients under existing contract as well as opportunities that may arise in the future in betterment of your career.
 Caldwell cannot facilitate its Services with users unless users provide their PII.
 Caldwell also processes PII as necessary for its legitimate interests as follows: